View this document as: a single page | multiple pages.

 manageability

-Providing the capability for the granular administration of personally identifiable information, including alteration, deletion, and selective disclosure.
+Providing the capability for the granular administration of personal information, including alteration, deletion, and selective disclosure.
 [NISTIR8062]

 memorized secret